 - Place coated chicken pieces on greased baking sheet and spray heavily with cooking spray.
 Bake 15-20 minutes until chicken is browned and cooked through.

 - While chicken is cooking, prepare the sauce.
-Add brown sugar and hot sauce to a medium sauce pan and stir over medium-high heat until melted and mixture comes to a boil.
+Melt butter in a medium sauce pan over medium-high heat.
+Add brown sugar and hot sauce and stir over medium-high heat until melted and mixture comes to a boil.
 Remove from heat and stir in garlic powder and water until smooth.

 - When chicken strips are done cooking, toss in sauce.
 Serve warm with ranch dressing if desired.